m417z/ntdoc/descriptions/ntacceptconnectport.md

 ### ClientSharedMemory

 Similar to `ServerSharedMemory`, but when connection client create Section Object.
-In this case server doesn't know section's `HANDLE`, but shared memory window is automatically maped to his address space.
+In this case server doesn't know section's `HANDLE`, but shared memory window is automatically mapped to his address space.
 Size and base address of mapped memory are returned in `LPC_SECTION_MEMORY` structure.

 ---